-This month, one of our ministry road trips in Michigan will afford us a luxury that people over 60 years ago could not enjoy.
+One of our ministry road trips in Michigan recently afforded us a luxury that people over 60 years ago could not enjoy.
 We will journey into Michigan’s Upper Peninsula and back via the Mackinac Bridge.
 No matter how many times you cross its magnificent five-mile span, you are amazed by this amazing structure and its impact upon the region.

 According to the Mackinac Bridge Authority website, the Mackinac Bridge is currently the longest suspension bridge in the western hemisphere and the third longest suspension bridge in the world.
 The bridge, which opened to traffic on November 1, 1957, is five miles long and contains 42,000 miles of wire in its main cables.
 The height of the roadway at mid-span is approximately 200 feet above water level.